DevilXD/aRez/docs/source/enums.rst

     Trying to construct an enum member from incorrect input will result in `None` being returned instead of the enum member.
-This allows you to easily handle user input validation and conversion, assuming you will expect to get `None` there.
+This allows you to easily handle user input validation and conversion, checking for `None` in the assigned variable.
     You can easily test for the matched member with a simple if statement:

     .. code-block:: py

+        user_input: str
         platform = arez.Platform(user_input)
-        if platform is not None:
+        if platform is None:
-            # the platform matched and you now have it's memeber stored
-            # under the `platform` variable
+            print("Incorrect platform!")
         else:
-            # the platform didn't match any of the known ones
+            # the platform matched and you now have it stored under the `platform` variable

 .. currentmodule:: arez.enums